7 Best Interactive Cat Toys for Indoor Cats (2026 Vet-Backed Guide)

 |---|---|

-Why it works: This motor-powered toy zips around with randomized patterns.
-It's like releasing a mechanical rabbit in your living room.
+Why it works: Motor-powered toy that zips around with randomized patterns — like releasing a mechanical critter in your living room.

 Best for: Kittens and high-energy adult cats